 In a press release on 14 December 2021, Pfizer presented final data of a Phase 2/3 trial on the oral antiviral PaxlovidTM, a combination of nirmatrelvir, an investigational SARS-CoV-2 viral protease inhibitor that blocks the replication of SARS-CoV-2, with ritonavir .

 The results of this randomised study of 2 246 adults showed significantly reduced hospitalisation and death rates of non-hospitalised adult COVID-19 patients who were at high risk of progressing to severe illness.
 It showed an 89% reduction in risk of COVID-19-related hospitalisation or death compared to placebo in patients treated within three days of symptom onset.
 Adverse events were mostly mild.
 Patients who received PaxlovidTM had fewer serious adverse events (1.6% vs. 6.6%) than patients in the placebo group.
-The data have been shared with the FDA as part of an ongoing rolling submission for `Emergency Use Authorization’.
-The EMA has started reviewing available data .
+PaxlovidTM is now authorised for use in the EU.
+This follows the granting of a conditional marketing authorisation by the European Commission on 28 January 2022 .

 The orally-administered antiviral drug favipiravir is an inhibitor of viral RNA polymerase that was initially developed against influenza.
 In a randomised, open-label phase 3 trial, favipiravir treatment resulted in 62.5% clearance of the virus within four days compared to 30% with standard care (control group) .
 In another randomised, open label phase 3 clinical trial involving 150 adults with mild-to-moderate COVID-19, there was no difference in the median time to the cessation of viral shedding between the favipiravir group (five days) and the standard care group (seven days; p=0.129).
 However, the median time to clinical cure was shorter in the favipiravir group (three days) than in the standard care group (five days, p=0.030) .